moneystreamdev/moneystream-project/docs/cloudwallet.md

 The user must send another request (sign or close) before the timelock.
 If none is received then the UTXO should be assumed to be spent.

-3. The extension will forward the transaction to the web site wallet with additional inforation that the application needs.
+3. The extension will forward the transaction to the web site wallet with additional information that the application needs.

 4. (Not shown in diagram).
 User will send a request to close the request.
 ```